Arkoniak/Telegram.jl/docs/src/usage.md

 TG.getMe()
 ```

-or you can import all telegram API by `using Telegram.API`, in this scenario you do not need to use any prefixes
+or you can import all telegram Bot API by `using Telegram.API`, in this scenario you do not need to use any prefixes
 ```julia
 using Telegram
 using Telegram.API